Mountain biking is for everyone.

 - Aggressive geometry

 The Nashbar AT1 is the cheapest mountain bike on this list.
 But don’t take it lightly because this one’s packed with some serious durability.
-They make its frame from pure steel, which makes it heavy.
+Its frame is made from pure steel which makes it a bit heavy.

 It’s a smart choice if you’re into riding paved roads because of its fast-rolling hardtail mechanism.
-Just be careful when using it on the trails because it’ll surely be a bumpy ride.
+Just be a bit careful when using it on the trails because it’ll surely be a bumpy ride.

-They make the frame from pure steel, have v-brakes, and an all-stock 80 mm coil fork.
+The frame is made from pure steel, has v-brakes, and an all-stock 80 mm coil fork.
 Its drivetrain is a Shimano 3×7 speed and the wheels are all rim brakes.

 - Sleek minimalist design